groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor/invalidformatexception/_index.md

 ### Remarks

-For example, this exception will be thrown, if try to open Spreadsheet document with WordProcessing document options.
+For example, this exception will be thrown, if try to open a Spreadsheet document with WordProcessing document options.

 ### See Also